omofon/Personal-Projects/FlowStudio/flowstudio_brief.md

 ## 🏢 About the Brand

 FlowStudio is a digital creative agency that blends design, storytelling, and technology to craft interactive digital experiences.
-We help brands flow seamlessly between creativity and functionality — turning bold ideas into beautiful, usable realities.
+We help brands flow seamlessly between creativity and functionality, turning bold ideas into beautiful, usable realities.

 Think of it as a space where motion, colour, and clarity meet balance.